jeju5/management/cs/developer-basics/ch1_data_types.md

         ```

 ## Array
-* Array, List, ArrayList and LinkedList?
+* Array, List, data_structures.ArrayList and data_structures.LinkedList?
     ```
     Array     : Array is an object that represents indexed collection of same-kind items.
-    List      : List is an interface that represents indexed collection of items.
-    ArrayList : ArrayList is an implementation of List using dynamic array concept.
-    LinkedList: LinkedList is an implementation of List using chained node concept.
+    List      : List is an interface that represents indexed collection of items. data_structures.ArrayList : data_structures.ArrayList is an implementation of List using dynamic array concept. data_structures.LinkedList: data_structures.LinkedList is an implementation of List using chained node concept.
     ```

 * Java Array